Jesusale1234/ServernDB/README.md

 Project relevance:
   - Crucial: To learn about relational databases (MySQL, PostgreSQL, SQLite)
   - Intermediate: To apply previous knowledge about Java programming and GitHub version control.
-  - To the future: To start reading about Spring and SpringBoot for the future challenge.

 Technical Document for the Google Scholar API: https://docs.google.com/document/d/1SsRPEkoKXqSCGtTPenJ0W3eY4VfFYwA1pZuDjXJKaMk/edit?usp=sharing